 Does Your Insured Need Products Pollution Liability?

-By Sara Kooij, Senior Broker
+By Sara Kooij, Assistant Vice President

 Some well-intentioned agents may think: “My insured doesn’t manufacture or blend dangerous chemicals, so they don’t have any pollution exposure.
 There’s no need to charge them for the cost of Products Pollution Liability if they don’t need it.”